dfrdn/gulapa-law/content/lawyers/oliver-p-baclay-jr.md

 startDate: 2017-01-31T17:10:51.137Z
 email: oliver.baclay@gulapalaw.com
 mobile: +6329602845 loc.
 201
-description: >-
-  Oliver practices intellectual property law both in New York and in the Philippines, and leads the intellectual property practice of the firm.
+description: Oliver practices intellectual property law both in New York and in the Philippines, and leads the intellectual property practice of the firm.

-  Oliver was awarded the Recommended Lawyer in Intellectual Property by The Legal 500 in 2022, and the Leading individual in Intellectual Property (Band 4) by the Chambers & Partners Asia Pacific also in the same year, 2022.
 image: /img/oliver_hgp3003.jpg
 admissions:
   - New York Bar, 2015